7 Tips Closet Clean Out: How To Organize Your Closet

 4. Hanging Space

-Don’t over fill the hanger space area, you want to make it easy to file through.
-Also think about the type of hangers you need.
-Slim line velvet hangers are good for maximizing the space you have.
+Don’t overfill the hanger space area, you want to make it easy to file through.
+Also, think about the type of hangers you need.
+Slim-line velvet hangers are good for maximizing the space you have.
 Clothing items tend to stay on there better without slipping off too.

-Heavier items that need hanging will be better off on a padded hanger, or a thick wooden hanger.
-Depending on your item you want to make sure you use the right hanger so the neckline or the shoulders don’t get out of shape.
-And you’re not finding it at the bottom of closet instead of on the hanger!
+Depending on your item, you want to make sure you use the right hanger so the neckline or the shoulders don’t get out of shape.
+And you’re not finding it at the bottom of the closet instead of on the hanger.

 HOW TO ORGANIZE YOUR HANGING SPACE?